-- i.
-Periodically reviewing the progress of the classes. - ii.
-Discussing the problems concerning curriculum, syllabus and the conduct of - iii.
-Discussing with the course teachers on the nature andscope of assessment for the courseand the same shall be announced to the students at the beginning of respective semesters. - iv.
+- iii.
+Discussing with the course teachers on the nature and cope of assessment for the courseand the same shall be announced to the students at the beginning of respective semesters. - iv.
 Communicating its recommendation to the Head of the institution on academic matters. - v.
 The Program Committee shall meet atleast thrice in a semester preferably at the end of each Sessional exam (Internal Assessment) and before the end semester exam.